-Independent Level 6 Careers Guidance is delivered by Pip Farrell, Careers Leader at Clevedon School (with extensive special school experience) who works alongside our CIAG Lead to plan suitable outcomes for all young people.
+Independent Level 6 Careers Guidance is delivered by our CIAG lead and the Local Authority SEN Transitions Advisor.
 Our Person- Centred Planning approach ensures that guidance is bespoke to the student and their family and is informed by their views and aspirations.
 These plans are produced with all Year 11, 12 and 13 students and contribute to the young person's Educational Health Care Plan and transition planning.